 Chicago Fire premiered in South Africa on M-Net (simulcast in HD) on Tuesday 6 November 2012, at 19h30.
 It later aired on M-Net Series Showcase (also simulcast in HD).
 See "Seasons" below for seasonal broadcast dates and times.

 Season 2 premiered on M-Net on Tuesday 3 December 2013, at 19h30.
-The season goes on hiatus after Episode 10 (which airs on 4 February 2014) to accommodate a similar hiatus in the USA.
 New episodes broadcast weekly.
 There are 22 episodes in the second season.